river-fish/tandemQueue/README.md

 ### 2) Ideas for experiments/techniques

-1. Change the ratio's of mean server rates.
+1. Change the ratios of mean server rates.
 2. Change the location of the slowest server.
 3. Change all the server distributions.
 4. Put different distributions in series and compare on relative position.
 E.g. heavy-tailed before or behind slowest.